 At the beginning of the fellowship almost all of the time will be spent in the Microsurgery Laboratory until sufficient technical skill is gained to allow operating room activity.
 All patients who are admitted for reconstructive microsurgical procedures, either micro vascular or micro-neural, will be seen and evaluated by the fellow along with the resident on the service and followed closely in the postoperative period.

-The fellow will attend all of the conference and teaching activities of the department.
+The fellow will attend all of the teaching activities of the department.
 They are expected to participate in teaching and presenting cases involving any area in Microsurgery.
 The fellow would be actively involved in teaching the residents in complex management of the patients.
 Quarterly evaluation are performed by all participating staff attendings toward the fellow, based on their knowledge base of the literature reading, patient care, operating skill under the microscope as well as the ability to perform flap dissections.

 Evaluations are done on a quarterly basis after each rotation.
 The fellow is required to meet with the program director twice a year usually in December and June for an overall evaluation.

 Fellowship Program Director